 Expertise in AI

 For these trials, it is vital to source cases that adequately represent the indication.
 Quality cases need to show “ground truth,” which involves checking the results of ML datasets for accuracy against the real world.
-We have 500 physicians in the practice from different backgrounds and indications – experts who can ground truth in the various therapeutic areas.
+We have more than 600 physicians in the practice from different backgrounds and indications – experts who can ground truth in the various therapeutic areas.

 Stand-Alone vs. MRMC Studies

 In the evaluation of devices, there are two types of studies: standalone and MRMC.
 A standalone study evaluates the performance of the AI software itself, evaluating it vs. expert truthers’ results.
 An MRMC study is retrospective, using cases collected from archives.